haricharanhl22/Multi-Agent-Content-Team-Supervisor-Architecture-/README.md

 - Supervisor overrides — even if the LLM picks wrong, code enforces limits
 - Approval respected — reviewer's APPROVED verdict ends the loop

-## Interview talking points

-**Why multi-agent instead of one agent?**
-A single agent juggling research + writing + reviewing gets confused and produces mediocre results.
-Splitting into specialists — each with one clear role and prompt — produces much higher quality.
-It's separation of concerns applied to AI.

-**How do agents communicate?**
-They don't talk directly.
-Everything flows through shared state (research_notes, draft, review_feedback) and the supervisor coordinates.
-This keeps the system debuggable — you can inspect the state at any point.

-**How do you prevent infinite loops?**
-Three layers: max_steps (total cap), max_revisions (feedback loop cap), and supervisor code that overrides the LLM's routing decision when limits are hit.

-**What's the hardest part?**
-The supervisor routing logic.
-The LLM can make bad decisions, so you need deterministic guardrails in code that override it.
+deterministic guardrails in code that override it.
 Never trust the LLM alone for control flow in production.